 Check on the squash in the oven, it should now be soft and with little charred edges.
 Remove it and add it to your cavolo nero, gently mix it through.

 Once the pasta has cooked, drain and add it to your pan, mix it all through and serve it onto your plates.
-Drizzle each plate with some extra virgin olive oil, grate a little pecorino over and sprinkle with the pangratatto.
+Drizzle each plate with some extra virgin olive oil, grate a little Grana Padano cheese over and sprinkle with the pangratatto.

 I absolutely love this kind of dish, it's really simple but the flavours complement each other so well.
 Enjoy.